2022 Ultimate Guide to Clone Hard Drive to SSD | Cloning Center - Qiling

 Step 2.
 Step by Step Guide

-System Clone: Choose System Clone > choose the destination disk > click Next to start.
-In Advanced options, you can choose the option of Create a portable Windows USB drive to clone the system to a USB drive.
+System Clone: To clone your system, choose System Clone, select the destination disk, and click Next to start.
+Alternatively, you can choose Advanced options and select the option to create a portable Windows USB drive to clone your system to a USB drive.

 start cloning disk or migrating OS